AdobeDocs/experience-manager-65.nl-NL/help/sites-authoring/editing-page-properties.md

    ![screen_shot_2018-03-22at095740](assets/screen_shot_2018-03-22at095740.png)

-1. Selecteer Eigenschappen **** openen en er wordt een dialoogvenster geopend waarin u de eigenschappen kunt bewerken, gesorteerd op het juiste tabblad.
+1. Select **Open Properties** and a dailog will open allowing you to edit the properties, sorted by the appropriate tab.
 De volgende knoppen zijn ook beschikbaar aan de rechterkant van de werkbalk:

    * **Annuleren**
    * **Opslaan en sluiten**